HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 Additional dependencies (may be built via included script):

-- autoconf
+- autoconf 2.69 or later
-- automake
+- automake 1.16 or later
-- cmake (3.8.2 or later recommended)
+- cmake 3.14 or later
-- libtool
+- libtool 2.4.6 or later
+- meson 0.47.0 or later
 - nasm 2.13 or later
-- pkg-config
+- ninja 1.8 or later
-- yasm 1.2.0 or later (1.3.0 or later recommended)
+- pkg-config 0.29.2 or later

-Install Xcode[^xcode-install] and open it once.
+Install Xcode and open it once.
 Approve any prompts to install additional tools.
 You may quit Xcode after it has finished loading.

-Install Command Line Tools for Xcode[^xcode-cli-tools].
+Install Command Line Tools for Xcode using the package installer provided by Apple[^xcode-cli-tools], or using `xcode-select`.

     xcode-select --install

+Install Python 3 using the latest package installer provided by [Python](https://www.python.org/downloads/).

+If you installed Python 3 from a different source, such as Homebrew, it is necessary to check whether Python 3 can properly open HTTPS connections.
+The following test prints `0` for success, or `1` for failure.
+Upon failure, you will need to ensure SSL certificates are installed and accessible to your Python 3 installation, or remove the installation and reinstall from the official package.

+    python3 -c 'from urllib.request import urlopen; test = lambda x=exec("def f():\n try:\n  urlopen(\"https://handbrake.fr\", timeout=10)\n  return 0\n except:  return 1"): f(); result = test(); exit(result)'; echo $?

 Clone the HandBrake repository.